salesforce/utam-js-recipes/README.md

     $ sfdx force:user:permset:assign -n utam
     ```

+> [!NOTE]
-> Note: if this step throws an error `Permission set not found in target org`, run `sfdx plugins:install user` and repeat from step 3
+> If this step throws an error `Permission set not found in target org`, run `sfdx plugins:install user` and repeat from step 3

 5. Open the scratch org: